 Offer a few tips to help matches win you over.

 If you're the artsy type(regarding music, graphic design,

 You can politely and intelligently explain to me what's so great

-about Mad Men besides the sets and costumes(I've seen the first
+about Mad Men besides the sets and costumes.

 If you're just looking for friends, that's peachy as well.